-'''

-ARC/INFO (GENERATE) FILENAME PREFIX

-Hit RETURN to cancel request
+ARC/INFO (GENERATE) FILENAME PREFIX Hit RETURN to cancel request

-'''

 The filename prefix will be used to name the various files that will be created for export to ARC/INFO.
 When labeled polygon coverage data are exported, three such files will be created: a lines file with the suffix .lin, a label-points file with the suffix .lab, and a label-text file with the suffix .txt.
-When line coverage data are exported, two such files will be created: a lines file with the suffix .lab, and a label-text file with the suffix .txt.
-When line coverage data are exported, two such files will be created: a lines file with the suffix .lin, and a label-text file with the suffix .txt.
+When line coverage data are exported, two such files will be created: a lines file with the suffix .lin, and a label-text file with the suffix .lin, and a label-text file with the suffix .lin, and a label-text file with the suffix .txt.
 Export of unlabeled polygon or line coverage data will result in creation of a lines file (.lin suffix) only.
-All exported files are stored in the current directory.

 See the DATA FILE FORMATS section for more information on these files.

-Linear features and polygon data are made up of the series of arcs (aka, vectors) outlining their perimeters.
+Linear features and polygon data are made up of the series of arcs (a.k.a., vectors) outlining their perimeters.
 The ARC/INFO Users' Guide, in its discussion of the Ungenerate command, explains how line and polygon coverage data can be created from files (like prefix.lin and prefix.pol) containing the geographic coordinates of these arcs, and from files (like prefix.lab) containing the geographic coordinates of label-points.
 Below is an example which illustrates the creation, within ARC/INFO, of a polygon coverage data file (named soils) from the files soils.pol and soils.lab.

 '''

 Arc: GENERATE SOILS

 Generate: INPUT soils.pol

-Generate: LINES

 Generating lines ...

 Generate: INPUT soils.lab

 Generate: POINTS

 Generating points ...

 Generate: QUIT

 Arc:

 '''

 The above example would create a polygon coverage data file named soils with label-points.
-The label-points would have ID numbers that correspond to the GRASS category values for the polygons in the coverage.
+The labelpoints would have ID numbers that correspond to the GRASS category values for the polygons in the coverage.
 The INFO portion of ARC/INFO can be used to associate these label-point ID numbers with descriptive text from the soils.txt file.